 Rani and Martin cook excellent Sri Lankan food and will make it very mild if you don’t like spicy dishes.
 Western and other food is available at the restaurant of a nearby hotel if you prefer non-Sri Lankan food or just want to have a change – but do look at what guests have said about Rani’s amazing cooking before you decide!

-The site is on two levels, with the house and lawned area at the top and a steep bank dividing this from the larger garden area below.
+The site is on two levels, with the house and lawned gardens at the top and a steep bank dividing this from the larger garden area below.
 There are steps down the bank to the lower gardens and these can also be accessed by a road branching off the road to the house.
-The lower gardens suffered a major landslip in December 2012 which has proved time-consuming and costly to fix but the work has now been completed.
-The house and upper gardens were not affected.

-The land was formerly part of the tea estate and creating a truly wonderful garden obviously takes time – though less time in the tropics than you might think.
-We already have a stream which runs through the garden then forms the boundary of the land and which has been dammed in two places, one of which creates a pool for cooling off in.
-There are also fruit trees and ornamental shrubs.
+The land was formerly part of the tea estate.
+We have a stream which runs through the garden then forms the boundary of the land and which has been dammed to create a shady pool for cooling off in.
+The gardens around the house are full of flowers.
+Lower down there are fruit trees and ornamental shrubs.